rahul2412/front-end-web/Project 7/README.md

 ## About the project

-1. This project shows the different places in the map of new delhi.
+This project shows the different landmarks in the map of new delhi.
-2. These are all famous landmarks.

 ## API's used